- Archdiocesan Resources

 - Catholic War Veterans - thank you for your service!

 - Santa Fe celebrates 400 years of faith

 - Archbishop blesses the law enforcement animals before the Blue Mass.

-The March issue of People of God is now available in your parish and online!
+The February issue of People of God is now available online and in your parish!

 Inside This Issue

 Archbishop's Letter: Legacy of Consecrted Life in the Archdiocese